Man executed for the 1996 killing of a University of Oklahoma dance student

 Sanchez has long maintained his innocence and did so again in a phone call to The Associated Press earlier this year from death row.
 “That is fabricated DNA,” Sanchez said.
 “That is false DNA.
 That is not my DNA.
 I've been saying that since day one.”

-Oklahoma Attorney General Gentner Drummond maintained the DNA evidence unequivocally links Sanchez to Busken's killing.
+Drummond maintained that the DNA evidence unequivocally linked Sanchez to Busken's killing.

 A sample of Anthony Sanchez's DNA “was identical to the profiles developed from sperm on Ms. Busken’s panties and leotard,” Drummond wrote last month in a letter to a state representative who had inquired about Sanchez's conviction.
 Drummond added there was no indication either profile was mixed with DNA from any other individual and that the odds of randomly selecting an individual with the same genetic profile were 1 in 94 trillion among Southwest Hispanics.